 However, ProtonVPN's network latency — the amount of time it takes for a remote server to respond to a request — rose nearly fivefold from pre-VPN levels, from 22 milliseconds (ms) to 102 ms. That's the second-longest latency of the nine services we reviewed.
 Only TunnelBear was worse.

 On a tablet and smartphone, ProtonVPN was able to faithfully play video and music without stuttering or slowdowns.

 ProtonVPN's free tier is certainly an affordable way to secure your online world, as long as you live close to one of its server locations and don't expect superfast speeds.
-Of all the free VPN services we've reviewed, it comes the closest to a full-fledged paid unlimited service.
+Of all the free services we've reviewed, it comes the closest to a full-fledged paid unlimited service.
 But if you want more VPN speed for no money, Windscribe's 10GB monthly tier would be a better bet.

 Protocols: OpenVPN, IKEv2/IPsec